-If you are being mistreated, harmed or abused – or you suspect someone else is – please report it.
+If you are at risk of abuse, neglect or harm, or you suspect someone else is, please report it now.

 In an emergency, dial 999 for the police.